afeiship/next-sanitize-filename/README.md

 # next-sanitize-filename
-> Sanitize a string to be safe for use as a filename by removing customize list.
+> Sanitize a string to be safe for use as a filename by customize list.

 [![version][version-image]][version-url]
 [![license][license-image]][license-url]